 Keep in mind that using too many recessed lights may leave areas of your kitchen dark or a little too bright.
 Not to forget, give you a sky-rocketing electricity bill.
 To determine the right placement of your recessed lights, a good rule of thumb is to divide the height of the ceiling by two.
 For example, if your kitchen ceiling is 8 feet, you should space your recessed lights 4 feet apart.

-Best type of recessed kitchen lighting
+The best type of recessed kitchen lighting

 For best lighting results in your kitchen, place 4-inch and 5-inch LED fixtures for good overhead countertop lighting, 6-inch fixtures for general lighting, and 7- to 9-inch fixtures for a wider wash of light.